SANTHAN-2006/FindMaximum/README.md

 2. Use the sort() function or max() function or use the for loop to find the maximum mark.
 3. Return the maximum value
 ## Programs:
+i) To find the maximum of marks using the list method sort.
 ```
 # Program to mark the maximum of marks using the list method sort
 # Developed by: Santhan Kumar